 “Norm-referenced” exams are those that are graded “on a curve.”
 This means the candidate’s performance is evaluated in relationship to others taking the examination.
-This is not the case with the CFRE examination.
-CFRE International does not pre-determine the number of candidates they wish to have pass the exam.
+This is not the case with the CFRE Exam.
+The exam is not scored on a curve and CFRE International does not pre-determine a number of candidates they wish to have pass the exam.

-The passing point for the examination, a scaled score of 500, has been set in advance using a panel of CFREs from around the globe.
+The passing point, a scaled score of 500, has been set in advance using a panel of CFREs worldwide.
 CFRE International’s Exam Committee works with these panels and professional testing agency staff to apply the Modified Angoff Method for establishing the passing point.
 This is the most commonly used method for certification exams.

 CFRE International works with Pearson VUE to monitor the performance of each test question.
 Despite checks and reviews, there are occasions when a test question performs differently in an actual testing situation than expected.